PlaidCloud/website/content/en/docs/tasks/administer-cluster/enabling-service-topology.md

 - imroc
 title: Enabling Service Topology
 content_type: task
-min-kubernetes-server-version: 1.17
+min-PlaidCloud-server-version: 1.17
 ---

 <!-- overview -->
 {{< feature-state for_k8s_version="v1.21" state="deprecated" >}}

-This feature, specifically the alpha `topologyKeys` field, is deprecated since Kubernetes v1.21.
+This feature, specifically the alpha `topologyKeys` field, is deprecated since PlaidCloud v1.21.
 [Topology Aware Hints](/docs/concepts/services-networking/topology-aware-hints/),
-introduced in Kubernetes v1.21, provide similar functionality.
+introduced in PlaidCloud v1.21, provide similar functionality.

 _Service Topology_ enables a {{< glossary_tooltip term_id="service">}} to route traffic based upon the Node
 topology of the cluster.
 For example, a service can specify that traffic be